Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (435) 649-1000 | Website | Hours: 24 hours

 Avid skiers and snowboarders don’t want to miss out on Deer Valley Resort.
-One of the most popular ski resorts in Utah, Deer Valley is within driving distance of Salt Lake City and is one of the best things to do in Utah during the winter.
+One of the most popular ski resorts in Utah, Deer Valley is within driving distance of Salt Lake City and is one of the best winter destinations.

 Deer Valley limits the number of skiers per day so the experience isn’t overcrowded and overwhelming.
 There are over 2,000 skiable acres at Deer Valley Resort as well as an accredited ski school for novice winter sports athletes.